 Omega Chi Epsilon

 Omega Chi Epsilon is the chemical engineering honor society.
-You must have at least a 3.0 GPA in chemical engineering to join, and initiation is every spring.
+You must have at least a 3.0 GPA as a Senior or a 3.2 GPA as a Junior in chemical engineering to join, and initiation is every spring.

 The student chapter, formed in 1979 as the Alpha Lambda chapter, helps maintain the AIChE room in Madison Hall and helps tutor chemical engineering students.